Support Centre

 Disclosure with authorization

-Health care information may be disclosed with the individual's written authorization, with their oral authorization when written consent is not practical, or by select close relatives and friends when the individual is unable to authorize.
+Health care information may be disclosed with the individual's written authorization, with their oral authorization when written consent is not practical, or by selecting close relatives and friends when the individual is unable to authorize.
 22 M.R.S. §1711-C(3), (3-A), (3-B).
 This authorization may not last more than 30 months, may generally be revoked at any time, and may limit the types of information to which it applies (22 M.R.S. §1711-C(3), (4), (5)).

 Disclosure without authorization